AlexandrosPanag/HMU_Comp_Mobile_App/README.md

-# HMU Companion Application
+# HMU Companion Applicatiion

-A great fundamental MSc Assistant University Navigator project implemented on Android Studio.
+A helpful HMU MSc Companion Application that can be used to assist MSc Students.